 A valuation allowance is established or maintained when, based on currently available information and other factors, it is more likely than not that all or a portion of the deferred tax assets will not be realized.
 The Company regularly assesses its valuation allowance against deferred tax assets on a jurisdiction by jurisdiction basis.
 The Company considers all available positive and negative evidence, including future reversals of temporary differences, projected future taxable income, tax planning strategies and recent financial results.
-Based on management's assessment of the realizability of deferred tax assets, the Company continues to maintain a full valuation reserve on its deferred tax assets as of June 30, 2023 September 30, 2023.
+Based on management's assessment of the realizability of deferred tax assets, the Company continues to maintain a full valuation reserve on its deferred tax assets as of September 30, 2023 March 31, 2024.

-The income tax provision was less than \$0.1 million \$0.1 million for both the three and six nine months ended June 30, 2023 September 30, 2023 and 2022.
-The effective tax rate was less than 1% 1% for both the three and six nine months ended June 30, 2023 September 30, 2023 and 2022.
-The provision for income taxes primarily comes from the foreign subsidiaries' local country obligations.
-The U.S. effective tax rate is less than 1% 1% and is due to minimum state tax.
+The income tax provision was less than \$0.1 million for both the three and nine months ended September 30, 2023 March 31, 2024 and 2022.
+The effective tax rate was less than 1% for both the three and nine months ended September 30, 2023 March 31, 2024 and 2022.
+The provision for income taxes is primarily comes from related to the foreign subsidiaries' local country obligations.
+The U.S.

+effective tax rate is less than 1% and is due to minimum state tax.
 There is no federal provision for income taxes as the Company has sufficient carryforward of net operating losses to offset any operating income earned since inception and has projected an operating loss in the current year.

-As of June 30, 2023 September 30, 2023 and December 31, 2022, the Company had \$2.3 million \$2.3 million and \$2.3 million, \$2.3 million, respectively, of total unrecognized tax benefits.
+As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, the Company had \$2.3 million and \$2.3 million, respectively, of total unrecognized tax benefits.
 If the Company is able to eventually recognize these uncertain tax positions, none of the unrecognized benefits would reduce the Company's effective tax rate due to the full valuation allowance on the Company's deferred tax assets.

 The Company's policy is to record interest and penalties related to unrecognized tax benefits as income tax expense.
-For the three and six nine months ended June 30, 2023 September 30, 2023 and 2022, the Company recorded immaterial amounts related to the accrual of interest and penalties.
+For the three and nine months ended September 30, 2023 March 31, 2024 and 2022, the Company recorded immaterial amounts related to the accrual of interest and penalties.